 AI Generated Analysis | Feedback

-Mark C. Pigott has served as Executive Chairman of the Board of PACCAR since April 2014.
-Prior to this, he was Chairman and Chief Executive Officer of the company from January 1997 to April 2014.
-He possesses over 45 years of experience in the global commercial vehicle industry.
-Mr. Pigott also served as a Director of Franklin Resources Inc. from 2011 to 2021.
+Mark C. Pigott has been the Chairman of PACCAR Inc. since April 2014.
+He previously served as the Chairman and Chief Executive Officer of the company from January 1997 to April 2014.
+His extensive career at PACCAR also includes roles as Executive Vice President, Senior Vice President, and Vice President.
+Mr. Pigott possesses over 45 years of experience in the global commercial vehicle industry.
+From 2011 to 2021, he also served as a Director of Franklin Resources Inc.

 AI Generated Analysis | Feedback